Is Couples Therapy a Bad Sign?...

 Why is it that...

-- …my client judges his relationship as headed for less success because he’s in couples therapy, as compared to his parents who have never been to couples therapy?
+• …clients sometimes judge their relationships as headed for less success because they’re in couples therapy, as compared to others who have never been to couples therapy?

 I can’t say I know why these stories remain about couples therapy and not individual therapy, but I do hope they change.